ProfessorManhattan/docs-docker/readme-molecule/example.md

 ### Experimenting / Shelling Into Container

-Although this image is intended to be used with Ansible Molecule (which is described below), you can start the container and shell into it by running the following commands if you are curious:
+Although this image is intended to be used with Ansible Molecule (which is described below), you can start the container and shell into it for debugging or for curiousity's sake by running the following commands:

 ```shell
 docker run megabytelabs/{{ slug }}:latest